Surgical Innovation: da Vinci Robotic-Assisted Surgery

 Area gynecologists are using the robot for the majority of hysterectomies at Pullman Regional Hospital and those patients go home the same day, which was unheard of 10 years ago.

 “It really does improve the experience for the patient, and that’s what I really appreciate about it,” says Dr. Panko.

 Nationwide, more surgeons are using the robot for surgical oncology, head and neck surgeries, cardiac, liver, gynecological and advanced hernia surgeries are all becoming more common for the da Vinci.

 “One of the unique things that I love about Pullman is that most critical access hospitals don’t have a robotics program.
 That is something that really drew me here because this is an important part of my practice.”

 Dr. Panko explains further the benefits of having da Vinci technology in a rural hospital, “What it allows us to do is to keep our patients close to home and perform complex, minimally-invasive surgery that people would often have to travel for if they live in a smaller community.”

 Da Vinci surgeries are orchestrated by, “a well-oiled machine,” at Pullman Regional Hospital.
-Dr. Panko shares surgical technologists had received training to assist in da Vinci procedures prior to her joining the team in 2018.
+Dr. Panko shares surgical technologists had received training to assist in da Vinci procedures prior to her joining the medical community of the Palouse in 2018.